SlapBot/slapbot.github.io/documentation/resources/news/index.md

 Choose your favorite news source from the given table listed below to get news from it instantly.

-**Note:** Threshold can also be provided under "news_threshold" tag to tell how many news articles you want stephanie to read at a time, default is listed as 5 and maximum is 10.
+**Note:** Threshold can also be provided under `news_threshold` tag to tell how many news articles you want stephanie to read at a time, default is listed as 5 and maximum is 10.

 ### Source Table